haldarsaurav/Digital-Control-of-Fiber-Coupled-Laser-Diode/README.md

 # Laser-Driver

-Developing a new digital circuit using a micro-controller to drive Laser replacing analog methods of curent control which is not precise.
+Developing a new digital circuit using a micro-controller to drive Laser replacing analog methods of curent control.

 <ul>
   <li>Controlling the current to a LASER thorugh digital means instead of  analog means (Variable Resistors)</li>